pendulum-project/statime/docs/guide/getting-started.md

 to the configuration file in `/etc/statime/statime.toml`.
 This will tell statime to create a PTP port for that network interface.

 ## Hardware timestamping
-If the network interface support hardware timestamping for a specific ptp hardware clock, this can be enabled by specifying the hardware clock of the network interface:
+If the network interface supports hardware timestamping for a specific PTP hardware clock, this can be enabled by specifying the hardware clock of the network interface:
 ```toml
 hardware-clock = "/path/to/hardware/clock/device"
 ```
 Statime will then enable hardware timestamping, and automatically synchronize the hardware clock and the system clock as needed.
-To determine which hardware clock belongs to an interface, ethtool can be used:
+To determine which hardware clock belongs to an interface, `ethtool` can be used:
 ```
 > ethtool -T <ifname>
 Time stamping parameters for <ifname>: